moayyad16/Git/README.md

 ---

 ## Appendix: Key Git Concepts Explained
+This section is written by my homie, ChatGPT ↓

 ### What is Git?
 **Git** is a distributed version control system used to track changes in source code during software development.
 It allows multiple developers to work on a project simultaneously, keeping a detailed history of every change.